|Computer & Information Science Department: CISCO|

 VII.
 DROPPING THE CLASS

 It is the STUDENT’S responsibility to complete the necessary forms to withdraw from the class.
+A grade of “Incomplete” at the end of the semester is not an option.
 All students that are enrolled at the end of the semester must be given a grade.
-Students who drop but don’t officially withdraw will receive an F.
+Students who discontinue attendance but do not officially withdraw will receive an "F" as the grade for the class.

 The assignments for this course can be broken in the following groups:

-1. In-class reading/Tests: Most of the material for this course is available online at the Cisco Network Academy website.
+1. In-class reading/Tests: The Implementing Cisco IP Routing (ROUTE) Foundation Learning Guide will be used for all textbook reading assignments.
 The materials should be read before the beginning of class.
-Students are responsible for all the terms and concepts in the modules that we cover.
-Log in to your Cisco Student Account to access this material. http://www.cisco.com/web/learning/netacad/index.html
+Students are responsible for all the terms and concepts in the chapters that we cover.

 Evaluation in this course is designed to give students a maximum feedback of their progress and to work as a tool to reinforce concepts.